 Follow the Captain Cook Highway to Port Douglas and continue on to Mossman Gorge.
 If you are staying anywhere from Cairns north, a bus tour will collect you from your hotel.

-Personally I think driving yourself is the best option.
-The Captain Cook Highway, now renamed the Great Barrier Reef Drive is a spectacular ocean drive, second only to the Great Ocean Road in Victoria.
+The Captain Cook Highway, now known as the Great Barrier Reef Drive is a spectacular ocean drive, second only to the Great Ocean Road in Victoria.

 See More of Far North Queensland from Mossman Gorge

 Mossman Gorge to Cape Tribulation

 If time permits Cape Tribulation is 68 km and approximately 1 hour 40 minutes north of Mossman Gorge.